SirMendacium/SirMendacium/README.md

 - 🌱 I’m currently learning how deploy a database
 - 👯 I’m looking to grow my portfolio
-- 🥅 2021: Goals: Have a good portfolio with full-stack responisve apps
-- ⚡ Fun fact: I use arch btw
+- ⚡ Fun fact: I like philosphy

 <br />